lunarc/lunarc_docs/docs/authenticator_howto.md

-# Using the Pocket Pass authenticator
+# Installing, setting up  and using the Pocket Pass authenticator

+The process to install and set up the Pocket Pass authenticator is in five (5) steps, it is important that ALL steps are performed correctly so PLEASE read the instructions carefully.

-## Download and install Pocket Pass
+## <span style="color:red">STEP 1:</span>  Download and install Pocket Pass
 Download and install the Pocket Pass app on your smartphone:

 ### Download for Apple iOS